EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.interp.md

     -
 ### tools.interp.interp3p

-Stirling interpolation Package: Util.interp Description: Given three, equally spaced, data points (Y), and a vector of normalized positions in units in which the three data
+Stirling interpolation Package: Util.interp Description: Given three, equally spaced, data points (Y), and a vector of normalized positions in units in which the three data points are at [-1,0,1], return, based on the Stirling